How to propagate plants in water

 What Type of Plants can be Propagated?

 The softer the stem the better the chance for propagation.
-Think of a houseplant stem like a pothos which is easy to propagate vs a hard stick like clipping from a hedge which made need a root growth hormone in soil method.
+Think of a houseplant stem like a pothos which is easy to propagate vs a hard stick like clipping from a hedge which takes a lot more effort and is much more involved.

 How to Propagate Plants in Water: Step by Step